-Parents and relatives attend our Key Stage celebration assemblies every Friday afternoon.
+Parents and relatives will be invited to some of our Key Stage Assemblies which are held on Friday afternoon.
 Parents and Grandparents are invited to join us for different school events throughout the year and local residents are warmly welcomed to our school fêtes.
 We also support and fundraise for different charities, local, national and international including Reading Launchpad, Caversham Good Neighbours, Reading Family Aid, Jeans for Genes and Children in Need.